*** 20th Anniversary: 2003 to 2023 ***

-Weather forecasting requires a number of different skills from several disciplines.
-We apply science and technology to determine the most likely state of the earth's atmosphere at any given place and time in the future.
+Wanna know what's happening tomorrow?
+Forecasting weather requires skills from several different disciplines.
+Using science and technology, we predict the most likely state of the earth's atmosphere at any given time and place.

-need some way to make sense of this information.
+such as airports?
+Meteorologists need a way to make sense of this.

-Using the forecast map weather professionals provide important interpretations for large organizations.
-Employers such as the National Weather Service or equivalent agencies in other parts of the world.
-These government departments produce local weather forcasts and aviation weather forecasts.
+Is all this stuff really necessary?
+Using the forecast map weather professionals can use a variety of techniques to provide important interpretations for large organizations.
+Employers such as the National Weather Service or similar agencies.
+They make local weather forecasts and aviation weather forecasts.

-They look for familiar patterns and compare their analyses with satellite photos and radar imagery to confirm or append their initial conclusion.
-By knowing the physics of the atmosphere, they can diagnose the weather situation and make a four-dimensional picture of the atmosphere.
+Extra sources for confirmation - They look for familiar patterns and compare their analyses with satellite photos and radar imagery to confirm or add to their conclusions.
+They can diagnose the weather and make a four-dimensional picture of the atmosphere by knowing the physics of the atmosphere.
 What does four dimensional mean?
 The usual three plus time.

 Meteorologists are good guessers.
-With their forecast map weather wizards have to make quick decisions using insufficient data and may even incorporate their knowledge of an area's history and known tendencies to fill in the gaps.
-Or even make a prediction contrary to what the raw data would suggest by itself.
+With their forecast map weather wizards have to make quick decisions with limited data and may even use their knowledge of an area's history and known trends to fill in the gaps.
+Or even make a prediction that goes against what the raw data suggests.

 Teachers: How can you use forecast maps in the classroom?

-Perhaps you can find some general ideas in this section on atmosphere lesson plans or upper layers in our atmosphere and show pupils how we make maps for each of these upper altitudes.
-You’ll see more on higher elevations and their interactions with the atmosphere in the links below.
+Here are some general ideas on atmosphere lesson plans or how we make maps for each of these upper layers in our atmosphere.
+The links below will tell you more about higher elevations and their interactions with the atmosphere.

-If it is rain storms, their creation and effects you're after, have a look at this dew point article or photos and diagrams of severe weather if you prefer.
+If you're interested in rain storms, their creation and effects, check out this dew point article or photos and diagrams of severe weather if you prefer.
+It's important to know what the dew point is because it indicates the moisture in the air which affects how clouds and storms form.
 Finally, you can see forecast map weather techniques for analyzing patterns at higher altitudes in the troposphere; just go to the upper air analysis pages.

 Know a better place for forecasts?
 Really cool graphics or outstanding weather information?